The Interview Process

 - the extent to which you have addressed all aspects of the question.

-All candidates will plan and deliver a 20-minute session to a group of KS3 pupils on a pre-prepared topic.
+Covid permitting, all candidates will plan and deliver a 20-minute session to a group of KS3 pupils on a pre-prepared topic.
 This will be observed by some members of the interview panel.
 The purpose of this task is to review the following:

 - your confidence;